Setting up a Proxy Server on the Docker Platform

 12 June 2025

-What is Docker
+What Docker is

-- Runtime environment — a virtual machine with a set of minimally necessary processes;
+• The runtime environment — a virtual machine with a set of minimally necessary processes;

-- Files required for running the software;
+• Files required to run the software;

-- Server.
+• Server.

-Configuring Proxy in Docker
+Configuring a Proxy in Docker

-docker build --build-arg HTTP_PROXY="http://proxy.example.com:Port" - Then, in the same command line, enter the docker run command to start the created config.
-You need to use the --env argument.
-The full command will look like this: docker run --env HTTP_PROXY="http://proxy.example.com:Port" redis Configuring Docker Proxy with a config looks like this:
+3. Then, in the same command line, enter the docker run command to launch the created config.
+It is necessary to use the --env argument.
+The full command will look as follows: Bash

 {